 - Some consumers reported mild, short-term itchiness after consuming the supplement.

-2 - Powher Pre-Workout for Women
+2 - Powher Pre-Workout for Women (Best Weight Loss)

 Powher - literally pronounced “pow her” is a premium pre-workout explicitly designed for women.
-It is focused on promoting stable energy and quicker weight loss.

 Toning is the main objective of this pre-workout product and not muscle building.
 As a result, Powher pre-workout is a creatine-free pre-workout supplement, unlike other products on the market.